chrisnguyenhi/chrisnguyenhi.github.io/essays/connecting-u-and-i.md

 ## What is this "natural language" you speak of?

 One of the things that Semantic UI is known for is natural language.
 The classes in Semantic UI uses syntax from natural languages like noun/modifier relationships, word order, and plurality to link concepts intuitively.
 If you want a button, you can just use the ```ui button``` class to create a button.
 Yep.
-It's just that easy.<br><br>
+It's just that easy.
+Plus it looks pretty nice.<br><br>
 <img class="ui large left floated image" src="../images/natural.png">

+## Learning UI Frameworks
 Like learning a new library or a new programming language, learning a new framework can be extremely hard.
 It is definitely a struggle to find out which methods lead to what, but so far Semantic UI's idea of having classes using natural language syntax makes it a lot easier to use this framework to its full (or 3/4's) capacity.
+<br><br>

+##